 The Boy Who Loved Words by Roni Schotter, illustrated by Giselle Potter

-This beautiful picture book swells, sparkles, harmonizes and percolates with main character, Selig’s (also called Wordsworth’s,) passion for words.
+This beautiful picture book swells, sparkles, and percolates with Selig’s (also called Wordsworth’s) passion for words.
 “You too may find yourself lucky if, one day, while you are thinking or writing or simply speaking, the perfect word just seems to come to you.
 If so, you’ll know that Selig is near.”

 Anagrams are words that when mixed up spell different words or phrases using all the letters.
-The authors make it easy to tell by putting the anagrams in similar fonts and tell the story of a mixed-up word world.
-This would be a fantastic book for an elementary classroom.
+The authors make it easy to tell which are anagrams by putting the anagrams in similar fonts and telling the story of a mixed-up word world.
+Don’t you think this would be a fantastic book for an elementary classroom?

 “Bring me to your AUNT.
 She’s A NUT.”

 “Poor Grandma!
 What a VILE, EVIL way to LIVE.”

 The Dictionary of Difficult Words by Jane Solomon, illustrated by Louise Lockhart